-All students are entitled to become affiliated members of this Society without becoming full student members of the Institute and Faculty of Actuaries.
+All MSc/Diploma in Actuarial Science and Management students are entitled to become affiliated members of this Society without becoming full student members of the Institute and Faculty of Actuaries.
 There is a small membership fee.

 Membership is recommended to students.